Korean Braised Beef Short Ribs (Galbi-Jjim)

 - Ginger paste: Store-bought ginger paste or puree works great or grate a fresh ginger to replace.

-- Sweet rice wine (mirim): It is a sweet cooking wine widely used in Korean cooking.
+- Sweet rice wine (mirim): Sweet cooking wine widely used in Korean cooking.

-- Sesame oil: It adds nutty fragrance to the dish.
+- Sesame oil: Adds nutty fragrance to the dish.

-Surprisingly, the secret is in the stock – sea kelp stock.
+Surprisingly, the secret to this recipe’s amazing flavor is in the stock – sea kelp stock.

-Sea kelp stock is very easy and quick to make.
-Simmer a large piece of dried sea kelp in water for 5 minutes.
-Use sea kelp stock as a liquid for this dish instead of water.
-Your braised beef will taste richer and full of umami.
+Making sea kelp stock is very easy and quick.
+Simply simmer a large piece of dried sea kelp in water for 5 minutes and use the resulting liquid as the base for this dish instead of water.

-How to make Korean Braised Beef Short Ribs
+How to make Galbi Jjim (Korean Braised Beef Short Ribs)

 Step 1: Parboil the short ribs